DevMountain/node-auth-afternoon/README.md

   * `&scope=openid%20profile%20email`
   * `redirect_uri=${redirectUri}`
   * `response_type=code`
-    * (hint: remember the '&' symbol is used to chain queries on a url)
+    * (hint: remember the '&' symbol is used to chain queries onto a url)